cloudamqp/rmqrecover/README.md

 Recovers messages from a RabbitMQ mnesia directory.
 It can both report number of messages in all files in a mnesia directory, but can also republish them to a new cluster.
+It extracts vhost, exchange, routing key, properties (including headers) and the body.

 ## Known issues

-It cannot yet extract message properties or headers, only vhost, exchange, routing key and body.
+By default RabbitMQ embeds messages smaller than 4KB into the queue index.
+A message that is enqueued in multiple queues are therefor reported/ republished multiple times.
+If you republish you can end up with duplicates.

 ## Installation